SaraMWillis/example-docs/docs/resources/secure_hpc/prerequisites/index.md

 ## Complete Required Training in Edge Learning

 The CRRSP team will register you for the required trainings listed below (courses can also be found here: [https://uaccess.arizona.edu](https://uaccess.arizona.edu)):

 1. HIPAA Essentials
 2. Information Security: Insider Threat Awareness
 3. Information Security Awareness Certification

 ## Assignment to the Soteria VPN

 Once you have completed your required training, the CRRSP team will notify you via email when you have been assigned access to the Soteria VPN.
-This VPN is an important part of our HIPAA compliance and differentiates Soteria usage from the standard HPC clusters.
-Soteria access cannot be established when not connect to the VPN.
+This VPN is an important part of our HIPAA compliance and differentiates Soteria usage from the standard HPC clusters. {==Soteria access cannot be established when not connected to the VPN==}.
 For VPN access, use: ```vpn.arizona.edu/soteria```.

 <img src="images/vpn_screenshot.jpg" width=500px>